skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-1-setup-nodes-calltarget.md

 Phew!
 It was a lot of work,
 but we finally managed to add `12` and `34` together using Truffle!

-All of the code from the article is available on [GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/blob/master/part-01/ReadMe.md).
+All the code from the article is available on [GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/blob/master/part-01/ReadMe.md).

 ## Next article